 1. Does Landstar lease on expedited teams?

-Landstar’s minimum requirements for expedited owner/operators are:
+Landstar’s minimum requirements for expedited owner-operators are:

-- No positive drug or alcohol test including refusals and pre-employment results.
+- No positive drug or alcohol tests

 - Provide and maintain proper levels and types of approved insurance during your lease with Landstar including: